Coronavirus latest: Europe moves to ease pandemic lockdown | DW | 27.04.2020

 The "COVIDSafe" app, which works by using smartphones’ Bluetooth functions to detect other nearby users, has been touted as a step to easing social distancing measures and reopening restaurants, bars and schools.

 Meanwhile, questions over privacy rights have arisen in Europe, where the idea of using a tracking application is also under consideration.
-Germany recently announced that it willback a decentralized software platform supported by US tech giants Apple and Google.
+Germany recently announced that it will back a decentralized piece of software supported by US tech giants Apple and Google.

 Under the proposed application, the data will be stored on individual users’ phones instead of under a centralized database.
 An initial proposal to promote an app with a centralized database came under heavy scrutiny, with critics saying such a program would be invasive.
 Hard-hit Italy is also considering a voluntary tracking app, with over a hundred formal proposals currently under consideration.